-What common rights, if any, are registered? (e.g., number and type)

-To the best of our knowledge there are no commons rights registered
+5. This is unknown What common rights, if any, are registered? (e.g., number and type) To the best of our knowledge there are no commons rights registered

 6. Are the common rights ever exercised?

-Yes No X

-If yes, please give details e.g., which commoners are active, which rights are exercised and how frequently?
+Yes No X If yes, please give details e.g., which commoners are active, which rights are exercised and how frequently?

-7. Give details of any relevant leaseholders, other occupiers, those holding any relevant charges or those with rights of access over the land.
+7. relevant charges or those with rights of access over the land.
 The following tenancies are granted.

-- 1) Bowling Green Café (tenancy at will) - 2) Rookery Road café (lease outside the Act) - 3) Bandstand café (lease outside the Act) - 4) Two leases granted for the former PC adjoining Clapham Common Station

-(Leases outside the Act)

-These leases are outside the security of tenure of Landlord & Tenant Act 1954
+Bowling Green Café (tenancy at will) Rookery Road café (lease outside the Act) Bandstand café (lease outside the Act) Two leases granted for the former PC adjoining Clapham Common Station (Leases outside the Act) 5) The Spinney (lease outside the Act) These leases are outside the security of tenure of Landlord & Tenant 1954